 Professor Wolff brings twenty years of varied legal writing and research experience to the classroom.
 As a student at the University of Virginia School of Law, she was a Dillard Fellow/teaching assistant for two years in the law school’s first-year legal research and writing program and was an articles editor on the Virginia Environmental Law Journal.
 Following law school, she clerked for a United States Magistrate Judge in the United States District Court for the District of Maryland.
 She then entered private practice in the employee benefits group of Venable LLP in Baltimore and Washington, D.C.
 In addition to drafting traditional research memos, Professor Wolff’s practice involved drafting a variety of client communications, employee benefit and welfare plan documents, government submissions, and summary plan descriptions directed to plan participants.

 Professor Wolff subsequently joined the United States Treasury Department in Washington, working as an attorney-advisor in the Office of the Chief Counsel to the Internal Revenue Service where she worked on legal matters with the Treasury Department, the IRS, the Department of Justice, and advisors to Congress.
 There she drafted diverse forms of legal writing including Treasury regulations, revenue rulings, private letter rulings, revenue procedures, notices, pretrial motions, and position papers for appellate briefs, opinion letters, and speeches.

-After moving with her family to Maine in 2006, Professor Wolff worked for the Maine Supreme Judicial Court until 2014.
-In the spring of 2012, she also became an adjunct professor at Maine Law, first teaching Advanced Legal Writing and then Legal Writing II.
+After moving with her family to Maine in 2006, Professor Wolff worked for the Maine Supreme Judicial Court.
+Prior to joining Maine Law as a full-time faculty member, she was an adjunct professor at the Law School, first teaching Advanced Legal Writing and then Legal Writing II.